-The Warped Topographies series began over eight years ago with a faulty film eject from my Polaroid SX-70 camera.
-At the time without knowing a huge amount about Polaroids, the way they worked (or sometimes didn’t), their cultural significance and their contribution to photographic history, I simply admired the abstract blobs that appeared from the camera.
-What emerged was something otherworldly, but beautiful.
-I put it away – but every so often it reappeared, and I still liked it but I couldn’t see anything more in this image.
+Warped Topographies began in 2012 with a faulty film eject from my Polaroid SX-70 camera.
+At the time, without knowing a huge amount about Polaroid, the way the films worked (or sometimes didn’t), their cultural significance, and their contribution to photographic history, I put it aside.

 Here are a mere 13 images of the approximately 1000 made, so far.